-Revenue from sales of fine wine is recognised at a point in time when customers obtain control of the goods when the goods are delivered to the customer and have been accepted.
+Revenue from sales of fine wine is recognised at a point in time when customers obtain control of the goods when the goods are delivered to and have been accepted by the customer, whilst the customer has full discretion right to direct the goods and there is no unfulfilled obligation that could affect the customers' acceptance of the goods.
 There is generally only one performance obligation.
 Sale invoices are issued to customers upon transfer of control of goods except for sales made through online platform.
 For sale through online platform, sale invoices are issued to customer when sale orders are confirmed.
 Payment is due upon presentation of sale invoice.